Skip to Main Content

 • Helps you become equipped to ride more safely

-Students in Campus Housing: Starting Winter Quarter 2026, registration is mandatory for all motorized personal mobility devices such as e-scooters, e-bikes, and e-skateboards.
+Starting Fall Quarter 2026, registration will be mandatory for all electric personal mobility devices such as e-scooters, e-bikes, and e-skateboards.

-Registration is currently optional but highly encouraged for the following:
+Registration is optional but highly encouraged for users of non-electric (human-powered) personal mobility devices.

 Step 1: Determine if your device is UL certified